 If you want to relocate to Brazil as an IT professional but aren’t a remote worker, then get apply job with us!
 At Support Adventure, we have open positions.

-As a remote team fully operated by expats, we understand the unique needs and lifestyle goals of travellers.
+As a remote team fully operated by expats, we understand the unique needs and lifestyle goals of travelers.
 We are looking for creative, intelligent people with the right equipment (stable internet, a laptop and a good headset).
-If you see yourself in this role, apply here.
+If you see yourself in this role, apply on our jobs page.